peterzhao/dashboard/README.md

 A ruby web application to show a dashboard.
-A dashboard can be configed to contains multiple grids.
+A dashboard can be configed to contain multiple grids.
 A grid can be configed to pull a dashboard plugin to display some information.
 At this moment we only have Gocd plugin available, which is used to monitor a Gocd pipeline build status.